wllacer/dana-cube/README.md

 I've been able to install __Oracle__ in my computer, and it seems that some changes are needed (specially in the administrative tools).
 Expect soon working code.
 My computer is too weak to run MsSQL :-(

+__Update 2017/12/27__  We have a new core based on qt standard models.
+It simplifies a lot programming and has solved a number of perfomance isses with long guides, BUT we keep a pure non-qt core subsystem for those interested